I am the Pop-Tart whisperer.

 I remember the joy in our house when the Frosted Strawberry flavor first appeared.
 I shall never forget the horror we experienced when we discovered that, left too long in our brand-new toaster, Frosted Strawberry Pop-Tarts burst into foot-high flames.
 I still cannot shake the sense of disappointment when I discovered, later in life, that fresh strawberries tasted nothing like the filling in a strawberry Pop-Tart.
 The strawberry filling is better.

 I remember those blissful days just after Kellogg’s introduced the Frosted Chocolate Fudge Pop-Tart, and the bitterness I felt toward my father when I realized that his favorite flavor was the revolting Brown Sugar Cinnamon.
 I hated them, and to my horror, they became the most ubiquitous Pop-Tarts.
-There is a long list of things I miss about Al Filipov; his Brown Sugar Cinnamon Pop-Tarts are not among them.
+When Al Filipov died aboard American Airlines Flight 11, which crashed into the World Trade Center on September 11, 2001, there is a long list of things knew I would miss about him.
+His Brown Sugar Cinnamon Pop-Tarts are not among them.